-The Lakota of the United States
+The Lakota of United States

-The Lakota of the United States, numbering approximately 13,500 people, are Engaged yet Unreached.
-They are a Native American tribe and First Nations group who are part of the larger Sioux Nation, which also includes the Dakota and Nakota .
-They are an Indigenous people, in the North American Indigenous people cluster of the North American Peoples affinity bloc.
+The Lakota of United States, numbering approximately 13,500 people, are Engaged yet Unreached.
+They are a Native American tribe and First Nations group who are part of the larger Sioux Nation, which also includes the Dakota and Nakota They are an Indigenous people, in the North American Indigenous people cluster of the North American Peoples affinity bloc.
 Their primary religion is Christianity - Protestantism.
 They primarily speak English.

 Lakota in the United States photo